Teen-CS-Network/.github/profile/README.md

 For more details on contributing, check out our [Contributing Guidelines](https://github.com/Teenage-Programmers/.github/blob/main/CONTRIBUTING.md).

 ## 🗣 Join the Conversation:
-Be sure to join our **[Teenage Programmers Discord Server](https://discord.com/invite/k8JXVddjzt)** to connect with the community, discuss projects, and get help with coding!
+Be sure to join our **[Teenage CS Network Discord Server](https://discord.gg/rXuh7MxcX2)** to connect with the community, discuss projects, and get help with coding!

 ## 🎓 Learn and Grow Together:
 - Weekly Coding Challenges